camscottFS/URL-Shortener/readme.md

 To run a unit test make sure you have ```mocha: ^3.2.0``` installed.

-You can run a unit test by typing 'mocha' in the command line after changing your directory to the url-shortener.
+You can run a unit test by typing ```mocha``` in the command line after changing your directory to the url-shortener.

+Make sure to shut off your server before running mocha or it will not work.